NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 C. Other Fees and Expenses

-Clients will typically pay transaction and/or custodial expenses in connection with independently implementing any of BrightPlan’s securities recommendations, in addition to the Subscription Fee paid to BrightPlan.
-These transaction and/or custodial expenses vary and are based on the client’s agreement with their account custodian and/or broker-dealer.
+Clients will typically pay transaction and/or custodial expenses in connection with independently implementing any of BrightPlan’s asset allocation recommendations, in addition to the Subscription Fee paid to BrightPlan.
+These transactions and/or custodial expenses vary and are based on the client’s agreement with their account custodian and/or broker-dealer.

 ITEM 6 - PERFORMANCE-BASED FEES AND SIDE-BY-SIDE MANAGEMENT